Cymdeithas Cyfieithwyr Cymru

-The Association of Welsh Translators and Interpreters, which brands itself with its Welsh name Cymdeithas Cyfieithwyr Cymru, is a professional body representing English/Welsh translators and interpreters in Wales.
+Cymdeithas Cyfieithwyr Cymru is a professional body representing translators and interpreters, between the English and Welsh languages, in Wales.
 The association has some 340 members, most of whom are translators; less than a quarter are interpreters.
-The Association of Welsh Translators and Interpreters is a member of the International Federation of Translators (FIT).
+Cymdeithas Cyfieithwyr Cymru is a member of the International Federation of Translators (FIT).

 History

-The Association of Welsh Translators and Interpreters was established in 1976 to provide a forum for the discussion of issues relating to Welsh/English translation and interpreting.
+Cymdeithas Cyfieithwyr Cymru was established in 1976 to provide a forum for the discussion of issues relating to Welsh/English translation and interpreting.
 Its goal is to ensure professional translation standards are upheld in the field of Welsh/English translation and interpreting.
 The association also advises the Welsh Language Commissioner on translation issues.